OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Administration-CoDwrWaterDistricts/layers/co-dwr-offices.md

-# Layer: Colorado DWR Division 1 Offices
+# Layer: Colorado DWR Division Offices

-The Colorado Division of Water Resources (DWR) office for Division 1 is located in Greeley.
+The Colorado Division of Water Resources (DWR) office for Division 1 is located in Greeley and there is a satellite office in Sterling.

 Water Commissioners and other staff that administer Water Districts within the Water Division may work out of other physical locations, especially during the irrigation season.